Elkwizard/SSMT/docs.md

 ```rust
 for x, y : Real P(x, y)
 ```
 Where `P(x, y)` stands for any expression, which has access to `x` and `y`.
-Using the standard mathematical trick for domain restriction, one can quantify over all *positive* integers, for example, using an implication (the first set of parentheses are optional, but included for clarity):
+Using the standard mathematical trick for domain restriction, you can quantify over all *positive* integers, for example, using an implication (the first set of parentheses is optional, but included for clarity):
 ```rust
 for x : Int (x > 0) => P(x)
 ```